Embark Recruiting Blogs

 Life in Korea (1/2)

-Bringing Pets to Korea as an English Teacher | What You Need to Know Before Moving with Your Cat or Dog
+Bringing Pets to Korea as a Native English Teacher | What to Expect

-Bringing Pets to Korea as an English Teacher Moving abroad to teach English in Korea can be one of the most exciting adventures of your life—but if you’re a proud pet parent, it also comes with extra challenges.
-When I moved to Korea, I couldn’t imagine leaving my cat behind, so I made the journey with her.
-Looking back, I learned a lot about what it really takes to bring a pet to Korea as an English teacher.
+Bringing a pet to Korea is absolutely possible, but it takes careful preparation.
+Before committing, ask yourself if you are ready to handle the extra costs, responsibilities, and restrictions that come with moving abroad with a furry friend.
+Any excuse to share a picture of my cat is a good one.
 Here’s what you should know before you make the move.
-Any excuse to share a picture of my cat is a good one.
 1. Pet-Friendly Housing Isn’t Always Provided One of the biggest challenges new teachers face is housing.
 Many schools and academies provide studio apartments for their teachers, but not all are pet-friendly.
 Before signing your contract, make sure to ask your recruiter or school about their housing policy regarding pets.
-If the school doesn’t allow them, you may need to find your own accommodation, which could mean higher costs.
-2. Be Prepared for Cleaning and Damage Fees Even if you’re lucky enough to get pet-friendly housing, you’ll still be responsible for any cleaning or damage caused by your pet.
-For example, scratched floors, chewed furniture, or strong odors can all result in deductions from your housing deposit.
-It’s a good idea to bring scratching posts, litter mats, or other preventative items to help protect the apartment—and your wallet.
-3. Travel and Quarantine Requirements To bring a cat or dog to Korea, you’ll need to follow specific import requirements, including microchipping, vaccinations (especially rabies), and paperwork approved by both your home country and Korean authorities.
+If the school does not allow them, you may need to find your own accommodation.
+2. Be Prepared for Cleaning and Damage Fees Even if you are lucky enough to get pet-friendly housing, you will still be responsible for any cleaning or damage caused by your pet.
+Scratched floors, chewed furniture, or strong odors can all result in deductions from your salary or additional costs after your contract ends.
+3. Research Travel and Quarantine Requirements To bring a cat or dog to Korea, you will need to follow specific import requirements, including microchipping, vaccinations (especially rabies), and paperwork approved by both your home country and Korean authorities.
 Fortunately, Korea does not usually require quarantine for pets arriving with the proper documents, but the process still takes planning.
 Make sure to start early, as it can take months to gather everything.
-4. Lifestyle Adjustments Depending on your location, veterinary care and pet supplies may be harder to access than back home.
-If you’re teaching in a city like Seoul or Busan, you’ll have more options for veterinarians (especially ones that provide English service), groomers, and pet stores, but in smaller towns, you may need to plan trips for supplies.
-Final Thoughts Bringing a pet to Korea is absolutely possible, but it takes careful preparation.
-Before committing, ask yourself if you’re ready to handle the extra costs, responsibilities, and restrictions that come with moving abroad with a furry friend.
-For me, having my cat by my side made Korea feel like home, but it’s not the right choice for everyone.
+4. Navigating Vet Care and Pet Supplies Depending on your location, veterinary care and niche pet supplies may be harder to access than back home.
+If you are teaching in a city like Seoul or Busan, you will have more options for veterinarians and groomers who speak English.
+Most of the pet products you are used to back home are also available here, and with Korea’s fast online shopping, getting what you need is usually quick.

 Published Sep 4, 2025